Blog Post

 Stone Hole WA9580 shows a piece of Bluestone 5,000 years before they arrived. – The Bluestone Enigma

-The excavation at Blick Mead, less than a mile away from Stonehenge, by the Open University, which uncovered evidence of Mesolithic period habitation and feasting, further challenges the entrenched views held by some about prehistoric life around Stonehenge.
+The excavation at Blick Mead, less than a mile from Stonehenge, by the Open University, which uncovered evidence of Mesolithic-period habitation and feasting, further challenges the entrenched views held by some about prehistoric life around Stonehenge.
 These findings suggest a continuous and significant presence of people in this area during the Mesolithic period, contradicting the simplistic ‘totem pole’ myth still perpetuated in some narratives by English Heritage (EH) through their exhibitions and guidebooks.

-Moreover, the recent transformation of the Stonehenge site, including the closure of the B-road past the stones and the relocation of the visitor’s car park to a new, multi-million-pound visitor centre, represents a significant shift in how the site is accessed and experienced by the public.
-The removal of the old tarmac and the reversion of the land to grass aim to restore a more authentic prehistoric ambiance to Stonehenge.
-This effort to make the site appear more as it did at the time of its construction is commendable but also highlights the ongoing tension between modern interpretations of the site and the emerging evidence of its ancient past.
+Moreover, the recent transformation of the Stonehenge site, including the closure of the B-road past the stones and the relocation of the visitors’ car park to a new, multi-million-pound visitor centre, represents a significant shift in how the site is accessed and experienced by the public.
+The removal of the old tarmac and the reversion of the land to grass aim to restore a more authentic prehistoric ambience to Stonehenge.
+This effort to make the site appear more as it did at the time of its construction is commendable, but also highlights the ongoing tension between modern interpretations of the site and the emerging evidence of its ancient past.

 These developments at Stonehenge and Blick Mead exemplify the dynamic nature of archaeological research and the complexities involved in interpreting and presenting the past.
 As new evidence continues to emerge, the narrative of prehistoric Britain needs to evolve accordingly, ensuring a more accurate and nuanced understanding of these ancient landscapes and their significance to human history.